Racecourse Ground: Controversial ownership (2002–2006)

-Wrexham Village Ltd
+Transfer to Wrexham Village Ltd (2006–2016)

-With the club's emergence from Administration in May 2006, ownership of the ground passed new company, Wrexham Football Club (2006) Ltd, owned by Geoff Moss and Ian Roberts.
-They passed ownership of the football ground to a new holding company Wrexham Village Ltd, which owned both the new football club company, and later purchased the rugby league club Crusaders from its owners in Bridgend, South Wales.
+With the club's emergence from administration in May 2006, ownership of the ground passed to a new company, Wrexham Football Club (2006) Ltd, owned by Geoff Moss and Ian Roberts.
+They transferred the ownership of the ground to a new holding company, Wrexham Village Ltd, which owned both the new football club company, and later purchased the rugby league club, Crusaders, from its owners in Bridgend, South Wales.
 Thus the new company had two tenants for the stadium.

-To put a permanent cash injection into the sporting clubs, Wrexham Village proposed in 2008 a joint venture development with a yet to be chosen third party, to develop a student village area near the site of the KOP stand.
-The £40 million project would be developed in conjunction with Glyndŵr University to house over 800 students, and take place in two phases.
-The club would benefit from either land-lease income, or joint ownership within the development and hence rental income direct from the tenants.
-However, due to the global recession, the company found it hard to find a development partner, and the land and project was eventually sold freehold in 2009 to another company owned by Moss and Roberts.
+To make a permanent cash injection into the sporting clubs, Wrexham Village proposed in 2008 a joint venture development with a yet-to-be chosen third party, to develop a student village area near the site of the Kop stand.
+The £40 million project was to be developed in conjunction with Wrexham University to house over 800 students, and take place in two phases.
+The club would benefit from either land-lease income, or joint ownership within the development, and hence receive rental income direct from the tenants.
+However, due to the global recession that year, the company found it hard to find a development partner, and the freehold of the land, along with the development plans, was eventually sold in 2009 to another company owned by Moss and Roberts.

-In August 2011, after a period of instability at Wrexham Village Ltd, the owning company of the stadium and both the football and rugby league clubs, the company agreed to sell the stadium and associated training grounds to Glyndŵr University.
-The proposed deal, subject to completion and contract under the financial terms agreed by both parties, will allow both sporting teams to continue using the facilities.
+In August 2011, after a period of instability at Wrexham Village Ltd, which owned the stadium and both the football and rugby league clubs, the company agreed to sell the stadium and associated training grounds to Wrexham University (then known as Glyndŵr University).
+The proposed deal, subject to financial terms agreed by both parties, would allow both sporting teams to continue using the facilities.
 The purchase of the ground also resulted in the re-branding of the stadium, incorporating the university's name.